 On-site monitoring timeline/protocol:

 a.
-The Office of Accountability and Assessments will notify the district ten (10) “state” working days prior to the opening of the testing window in which the district will be monitored and will include the type of monitoring as on-site monitoring.
+The Office of Assessments will notify the district at least ten (10) “state” working days prior to the opening of the testing window in which the district will be monitored.

 c.
-The Office of Accountability and Assessments will assign monitors and an observation period, notifying the site prior to the observation.
+The Office of Assessments will assign monitors and an observation period, notifying the site prior to the observation.
 Monitors will follow these guidelines when conducting the monitoring visits:

 1. Assessment monitors will check into the site office, presenting proper identification.